braver/typewriter/README.md

 * No gutter
 * No scrollbar (unless you hover over the editor)
 * But keeps the tabs, tree-view, minimap etc.
-* Enables soft-wrapping for gfm and mediawiki
+* Enables soft-wrapping for selected scopes

-Works automatically for (GF-)Markdown and MediaWiki files.
+Works out of the box for (GF-)Markdown and MediaWiki files.
+Settings allow you to select the scopes that should trigger typewriter mode.

 ![](https://raw.githubusercontent.com/braver/typewriter/master/resources/screenshot.png)